Brian Dennehy Dead, Prolific Character Actor Dies At Age 81

 “It is with heavy hearts we announce that our father, Brian passed away last night from natural causes, not Covid-related.
 Larger than life, generous to a fault, a proud and devoted father and grandfather, he will be missed by his wife Jennifer, family and many friends.”

+Dennehy was born in Bridgeport, Connecticut, on July 9, 1938.
+He was the oldest of three boys and his father was a writer and editor for the Associated Press.
+Dennehy spent his early years in Red Hook, Brooklyn, before moving to Long Island where he was a high school football star at Chaminade High School.
+He went on to play football while attending Columbia University and graduated with a BA in history.
+The U.S. Marine Corps veteran also attended Yale as a graduate student.
+Before his acting career took off, Dennehy worked a number of interesting jobs while working in regional theater, including a meat truck driver, Merrill Lynch stockbroker, and bartender.

+Dennehy has been married twice and he has five children: Elizabeth, Kathleen, Dierdre, Cormac, and Sarah.

 Standing at 6-foot-3 and 250 pounds, Dennehy is a former Marine and college offensive lineman that has portrayed plenty of notable roles in film, television, and theater since his career kicked off in the late ’70s.
 Dennehy’s build and good-guy, no-nonsense demeanor made him an ideal choice when it came to portraying law enforcement, per the Hollywood Reporter.
 The most famous example was Sheriff Will Teasle in 1982’s First Blood, which saw him star alongside Sylvester Stallone in the film that kicked off the Rambo franchise.
+Dennehy was also cast as the law in Gorky Park(1983), Silverado(1985), F/X(1986) and its sequel, Best Seller(1987), Presumed Innocent(1990), The Last of the Finest(1990) and Assault on Precinct 13(2005).
+Dennehy took his penchant for portraying police to the small screen between 1993 and 1996, playing Chicago detective Jack Reed in five television films for NBC.

+His constant casting as law enforcement didn’t mean that Dennehy didn’t have range.
+Two of his biggest films include his portrayal of an alien leader in 1985’s Cocoon 1995’s Tommy Boy, where Dennehy played Chris Farley’s father.
+Dennehy picked up two Tony awards, in 1999 for his depiction of Willy Loman in Death of a Salesman and in 2003 when he played Tyrone in Long Day’s Journey Into Night.
+Ben Brantley of The New York Times described Dennehy’s portrayal of Loman as “a grand emotional expansiveness that matches his monumental physique.”

+While Dennehy enjoyed success as large as his physical build, he preferred the quiet life to the spotlight.
+The actor chose to live on a farm in northeast Connecticut because the most famous resident of the town was the actor who played Big Bird and once explained his decision to take theatre roles in Chicago instead of Broadway “because I can sit down with rational people who make $50,000 a year and live in houses and have children and pay their taxes and shop at Sears.”